Is your abuser

 • have been cut off from friends and family

-SURVIVORS OF DOMESTIC VIOLENCE can show up to sessions reminiscent of recently freed prisoners of war; exhausted, confused and ghosts of their former selves, yet blaming themselves for what has happened to them.
+S U R V I V O R S O F D O M E S T I C V I O L E N C E / A B U S I V E R E L A T I O N S H I P S can show up to sessions reminiscent of recently freed prisoners of war; exhausted, confused and ghosts of their former selves, yet blaming themselves for what has happened to them.
 Dangerous people are particularly dangerous because they use an arsenal of psychological and physical strategies to take control not only of your body, but also your mind, and potentially the minds of people around you.

-Some of us were born into toxic family systems with dangerous personalities at the helm.
-As children and teens who are developing a sense of self and learning the ways of the world, we become shaped in ways of survival rather than thriving.
+• As children and teens who are developing a sense of self and learning the ways of the world, we become shaped in ways of survival rather than thriving.
 Whilst this can be protective, it is also a vulnerability that we carry into our teen and adult relationships, playing out the same patterns with other potentially dangerous people.
-We might have children with them, who then are harmed and their development arrested and shaped by them and the cycle of intergenerational trauma goes round and round until someone breaks the cycle.

 A personal mission of mine is to provide therapy and psychoeducation to women about dangerous relationships.
 I teach women about how we get manipulated into being in these relationships, and how to get out of them, or get them out of our heads.